Human Rights Law Centre: Gender and sexual minorities

 In August 2017 the HRLC launched a High Court challenge (Ors; Australian Marriage Equality Ltd & Anor v Minister for Finance & Anor [2017] HCA 40 (M105/M106 of 2017)) against the Australian Federal Government in regards to the Australian Marriage Law Postal Survey.
 The action was launched behalf of Australian Marriage Equality, and Senator Janet Rice.
 Anna Brown, then-Director of Legal Advocacy at the HRLC, said that the postal survey was designed to frustrate and delay marriage equality.
 Though the HRLC's legal argument focused on whether the Minister actually had the power the spend tens of millions of dollars on the nationwide survey.
 The High Court eventually ruled against the HRLC and other plaintiffs, and the survey went ahead.
 Afterwards, HRLC noted reports showing that the debate surrounding the survey had a negative effect on LGBTI Australians.

 In September 2014, the HRLC spoke in support of the Victorian Government allowing men who were convicted of having gay sex to apply to have their convictions erased.
 Anna Brown said this would help the men move past the shame of having a criminal record for something that shouldn't have been a crime in the first place.

 Voting rights

 In August 2007, the HRLC ran a High Court challenge, Roach v Electoral Commissioner.
-The High Court eventually ruled that a federal law preventing most prisoners from voting was unconstitutional.
+The High Court eventually ruled that a federal law preventing most prisoners from voting was unconstitutional..
+The case was covered in detail in an ABC documentary series entitled 'Judgment: Cases that Changed Australia'.